Uniform global stability of switched nonlinear systems in the Koopman operator framework: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:prelim}, we present some preliminary notions on uniform stability of switched nonlinear systems and give a general introduction to the Koopman operator framework, as well as some specific properties in the Hardy space on the polydisk.
+In Section \ref{sec:prelim}, we present some preliminary notions on uniform stability of switched nonlinear systems and give a general introduction to the Koopman operator framework, as well as some specific properties on reproducing kernel Hilbert spaces of analytic functions and, in particular, on (weighted) Hardy spaces on the polydisk (or on the real hypercube).
 In Section \ref{sec:mainresult}, we state and prove our main result.
 We recast the open problem given in \cite{liberzon2004lie} in terms of the existence of an invariant maximal flag and we provide a constructive proof for the existence of a common Lyapunov function.
 Additional corollaries are also given, which focus on specific classes of vector fields.
 Our main results are illustrated with two examples in Section \ref{sec:illustra}.
 Finally, concluding remarks and perspectives are given in Section \ref{sec:concl}.